dzhong2/PLMIA/README.md

 #### Defense experiment

-Apply NoiseProb, the defense method to defend against the attack
+Apply ParNoise, the defense method to defend against the attack

 `--beta`: Noise scale of laplace noise.
 A larger beta indicates a stronger defense.